Maximilian Le Cain

-Maximilian Le Cain (born 1978) is an Irish filmmaker, cinephile and film critic living in Cork City, Ireland.
-His always-personal, formally experimental work has included narrative, documentary, and video art installation, although it mostly wanders restlessly somewhere between those categories.
-Le Cain has made more than sixty short and medium-length films and videos over the past decade.
-He has written for many magazines such as Senses of Cinema, Film Ireland and Rouge and in several books, including The Cinema of Roman Polanski: Dark Spaces of the World (Wallflower Press, 2006).
-He is also the editor of the online magazine devoted to experimental cinema called Experimental Conversations.
+Maximilian Le Cain (born 1978) is an Irish filmmaker, cinephile and film critic living in the city of Cork, Ireland.
+He is noted for his experimental work including documentaries and video art installations.
+Le Cain has produced more than sixty short and medium-length films and videos over the past decade.
+He has written for several magazines such as Senses of Cinema, Film Ireland and Rouge as well as several books, including The Cinema of Roman Polanski: Dark Spaces of the World (Wallflower Press, 2006), and has worked as an editor of the online magazine Experimental Conversations devoted to experimental cinema.

 (An)Other Irish Cinema

-(An)Other Irish Cinema is the work of three resolutely independent filmmakers based in Ireland who have built up prolific filmographies over the past decade in complete creative freedom, taking full advantage of the liberty for experimentation that low-and-no budget production offers.
-Although the visions audiences discover in the films of Dónal Foreman, Rouzbeh Rashidi and Maximilian Le Cain are very different, they are linked by the use of exploratory, non-script-based approaches to filmmaking and by a keen awareness of the cinema histories that have explored the medium's possibilities far beyond the accepted rules of the multiplex.

-Foreman, Rashidi and Le Cain formed '(An)Other Irish Cinema' as a platform for joint screenings, to showcase their work and, in so doing, to propose the possibility of an/other filmmaking culture in Ireland.
+(An)Other Irish Cinema is a collection of low-and-no budget films produced by independent Ireland-based filmmakers Dónal Foreman, Rouzbeh Rashidi and Le Cain, who created the project to promote an alternative style of Irish filmmaking, predicated on artistic freedom and non-mainstream or experimental cinematic history.

 Operation Rewrite

-Operation Rewrite is an ongoing multidisciplinary art project by Esperanza Collado and Maximilian Le Cain initiated in January 2011.
+Operation Rewrite is an ongoing multidisciplinary art project by Esperanza Collado and Le Cain initiated in January 2011.
 Its original form consisted of an online experimental video project to which both artists contributed with extremely short pieces following specific formal and conceptual criteria.
 The duration of each piece was 45 seconds, consisting of approximately 30 seconds of images and 15 seconds of black screen.
 '45,33' is a collage created from the 33 pieces of video made so far, some of which incorporate Super8 and 16mm film, and structured according to a numerical system.
 The project has broadened to include performances, installations, films, video, and an artist's book that explore the workings of the cut and interruption as fundamental associative principles of cinematographic montage, and intending to suggest the fault lines between cinema and the inevitably ruptured articulation of language.
 Taking as a starting point that the text is a machine that activates a flux of thought between two subjects, Operation Rewrite makes wide use of black screen and of "spaces in negative" as machines of affection, expropriation, and displacement of meaning.

 Operation Rewrite takes its name from a chapter of William S. Burroughs' novel Nova Express, where the author describes his subversive "cut-up" method, the aim of which is to explode the disaffecting "parasite organism" commonly known as language.